This is a very nice party dish because it is fancy to look at and very tasty.

 Variation: Roasted peppers do not need any oil, but you could add minced garlic.

 Variation: Roasted Peppers are also good mixed with tomatoes, onions and feta cheese and served cold as a side salad.
+Add points for your feta cheese if you do this.

 Go back to